JP MORGAN'S ULTIMATE GUIDE TO THE MARKETS AND THE ECONOMY

-This all came with the Federal Reserve tapering back its monthly asset purchase program to $US75 billion.
-And this came on the back of improving economic conditions in the U.S.

-Considering all of this, 2014 promises to be an interesting year in the U.S. and abroad.
-The emerging markets could be particularly volatile as the year is dotted with political landmines.
+Meanwhile, stocks are near their all-time highs as the Federal Reserve continues to pump money into the credit markets through its large-scale asset purchase plan.

+These are just a few of the things investors must consider as they position their investment portfolios for the future.

-To help navigate all of these considerations, David Kelly and the market strategy team at JP Morgan Asset Management just released their Q1 presentation on the state of the markets and the economy.
+David Kelly and the market strategy team at J.P.
+Morgan Asset Management have just published their Q4 presentation on the state of the markets and the economy.

+Through a series of charts and graphics, they offer must-see snapshots of stocks, bonds, and the economies in the U.S. and abroad.

 Note: Thanks to J.P.
 Morgan Asset Management for giving us permission to feature this presentation.